-Please note that HMRC has the right to make a formal ‘enquiry’ into every tax return submitted to them under section 9A of TMA 1970.
-The time limit for commencing an enquiry is 12 months after the day on which the return is delivered.
+Under section 9A of TMA 1970, HMRC holds right to make formal ‘enquiry’ into every tax return submitted to them.
+The time limit for commencing an enquiry is 12 months after the day on which the return is carry out.
 As the period for enquiry is quite short, the other option is a discovery assessment.

-A discovery assessment can only be raised if:
+A discovery assessment can only be invoke in case of:

 - There is an incorrect or incomplete return due to fraudulent or negligent conduct that resulted in:

-– income or gains which have not been assessed; or
+– income or gains which have not been check out; or

 – a tax assessment which has become insufficient; or

 - The notice to enquiry window under s9A (12 months from the filling date) has passed but, based on the information provided in the tax return, an HMRC officer could not have been expected to realise that the return was incomplete or incorrect.